-Turmeric is a wonderful spice that most of us simply don’t get enough of.
-Not only does it give our favorite curries a bright color and a earthy flavor, but it is anti-inflammatory as well.
+Turmeric is an enjoyable spice.
+Not only does it give our favorite curries a bright color and an earthy flavor, but it also offers some anti-inflammatory benefits inside and outside.

-Curcumin, a chemical compound found in the turmeric plant, may help to reduce swelling and irritations in the body.
-Research is ongoing about the uses of turmeric, so in the meantime we’ll just enjoy this tea when we’re cold in the winter!
+Curcumin, a chemical compound found in the turmeric plant, may help reduce swelling and irritations in the body.
+It also offers quite a few excellent benefits when used on the Skin.
+Research is ongoing about the uses and benefits of Turmeric, so in the meantime, we’ll enjoy this ginger and turmeric tea when we’re cold in the winter!

-Spice it up or be daring and switch up the citrus: if you’re dreaming of different ways to adapt this recipe, here some ideas to make them your own:
+Spice up this recipe or be daring and switch up the citrus.
+If you’re dreaming of different ways to adapt this recipe, here are some ideas to make them your own:

 - Use orange instead of lemon

-- Crush a few cardamom ad add to the brew
+- Crush a few cardamom pods and add them to the brew

 - Turmeric root